 Apparently Patara did not have large temples, but it had many small temples.
 This should not come as a surprise: Patara was a commercial city and it had a cosmopolitan population; merchants and seamen came from many different countries.
 Before sailing again they needed to make offers to those specific deities they felt were more able than others to grant them a safe journey.
 This can be observed also at Ripa, the commercial district of Rome.

 Archaeological excavations have not yet identified Lycian rock-cut tombs such as those of Kaunos or Tlos.
-There are however many free-standing tombs, some of which have the typical Lycian "Gothic" lid, which is thought to represent a capsized boat.
+There are however many free-standing sarcophagi, some of which have the typical Lycian "Gothic" lid, which is thought to represent a capsized boat.

 (above) Round building, thought to be a Roman lighthouse; (below) one of the many inscriptions found near the building

-The most recent yield of excavation campaigns is a round building on a mound which most likely was located at the northern entrance of the harbour.
+A yield of recent excavation campaigns is a round building on a mound which most likely was located at the northern entrance of the harbour.
 Due to its shape and position the building is thought to have been a lighthouse.
 From the number of stones found near its foundations it is likely it had at least five storeys.
 The most curious thing about this building is the high number of inscriptions, all of a very large dimension, which were found by the archaeologists.
 They have holes which suggest bronze letters were placed to make the inscription more readable (see a page on Roman inscriptions).

 Friends you can meet in Patara